nerdyfactory/railsdotjs/README.md

-# rails-dot-js
+# railsdotjs
-rails-dot-js is gem providing node.js environment in Rails applications, so that you don't need to keep seperate repository for node application.
+railsdotjs is gem providing node.js environment in Rails applications, so that you don't need to keep seperate repository for node application.
 Any suggestion of new features or bug reporting are appreciated.

 ## Requirements